Aircraft industry of Russia: First World War

-Soviet era
+1922-1991 Soviet era: East giant

 In the Soviet planned economic system, free market competition between companies was seen as wasteful.
 The Soviet system was instead multi-tiered, the chief components of which were design bureaus, known as OKBs, and manufacturing complexes.

 The OKBs did not possess the means to mass-produce manufactured aircraft and the manufacturing complexes were unable to design aircraft.

 Operational requirements for proposed aircraft were created by the Soviet Air Forces, for which individual OKBs would create a design informed by state research institutes.
 The state research institutes would then provide the OKSs with information on aerodynamics and available systems.
 This process led to competing designs being very similar in appearance.
 These competing designs would be evaluated against each other the winning design would be handed off to the manufacturing complexes for production.
 Most of these complexes were within the Soviet Union, but some production lines were assigned to allies within the Warsaw Pact.
 Due in part to political considerations, the assignment of production was widely dispersed, creating supply chains in which the role of state planning was paramount.

 When exported, a third tier existed in the state-run export companies due to neither design bureaus nor manufacturing companies being responsible for the marketing of their products overseas.
 The state-run export companies did not benefit from the sale of their products, with proceeds instead being allocated to design and production units in order to meet centrally determined production targets.

 With the dissolution of the Soviet Union, Warsaw Pact and Comecon there came a disconnect between end users, export companies, OKBs, assembly plants, and component manufacturers (some of which now existed in newly independent and sometimes hostile nations).
 Russia also found that entire segments of its aviation requirements now lay in foreign countries.
 One example of this was the manufacture of jet training aircraft, which was assigned to Czechoslovakia, while Poland got light helicopters and crop-dusting airplanes.
 Additionally, Romania possessed the manufacture of light helicopters, the majority of Russia's tactical airlift design capability in the form of the Antonov was now in Ukraine, and the main assembly plant for the Sukhoi Su-25 ground attack aircraft was in Georgia.